 Other Code of Conduct Violations: The School encourages students who have been the victim of Sexual Misconduct or Relationship Violence to come forward.
 Students should not be discouraged from reporting such incidents because they fear discipline for their own violations of the Student Code of Conduct, such as use of alcohol in School housing.
 Therefore, the School has discretion not to pursue other violations of the Student Code of Conduct that occurred in the context of the reported incident of Sexual Misconduct or Relationship Violence.

-Students are encouraged to report any incident of Sexual Misconduct or Relationship Violence to the Coordinator, Deputy Coordinator, the Director of Student Services, or the Campus President.
+Students are encouraged to report any incident of Sexual Misconduct or Relationship Violence to the Coordinator, Deputy Coordinator, the Manager of Student Experience, or the Campus Director.
 If a report is made verbally, the School will request a written statement by the student.
-While a student may contact any of these persons to report an incident, the Director of Student Services will be well prepared to handle all types of sensitive student matters.
+While a student may contact any of these persons to report an incident, the Manager of Student Experience will be well prepared to handle all types of sensitive student matters.

 Upon receipt of a report, the School will generally proceed as described below.